Docs/Single-Arm SSR

 Zetyra's OC table reports, for a grid of true rates p{p0,,p1,}p \in \{p_0, \ldots, p_1, \ldots\}:

 • Type I error at p=p0p = p_0: must be α\leq \alpha.
-If inflated in Bayesian mode, raise gamma_efficacy (typically toward 0.97–0.99) and re-simulate.
-If inflated in CP mode, do not assume tighter promising-zone bounds will help— Type I error is non-monotonic in cp_promising_lower for this single-arm binomial design (see the warning note below).
-Grid-search a few neighbouring values and re-simulate, or switch to Bayesian mode.
+If inflated in Bayesian mode, the in-product Calibrate to α button bisects gamma_final via simulation; or raise gamma_efficacy (typically toward 0.97–0.99) and re-simulate.
+If inflated in CP mode, do not assume tighter promising-zone bounds will help — T1E behaviour is design-specific and in many configurations sits uniformly above α across every cp_promising_lower value (Qian 2026, exact-enumeration result; see Section 4 callouts below).
+The recommended path is to switch to Bayesian PP mode, which is calibratable on the continuous gamma_final axis.

 • Simulated power at p=p1p = p_1: should match the planned power target.